Skip to content

 path: str

-• Path of the file to read.
+• The path of the file to read.

 file_ext: str